-Owl’s Foot is a small and fragile plant that has only been found along a particular segment of the road to Tony Grove Lake.
+Owl's Foot is a small and fragile plant that has only been found along a particular segment of the road to Tony Grove Lake.
 It is light purple in color with capsule size fruit.
 It is found in dry southern facing soil with grasses.
 It can be seen blooming from early to mid July.
-It lives at an elevation of 6,500 feet.
+It lives at 6,500 feet elevation.

 Cronquist Daisy: (Erigeron cronquistii)

 The Erigeron is a small daisy-like flower that is about 1 to 4 cm. in height.
 It is white or light pink in color.
 The flower can be found in rock crevices at higher elevations in the mountains.
 The best time to see the Cronqiust Daisy is in late July.
 It lives at elevations of 5,800 to 8,800 feet.

 Cache Musineon: (Musineon lineare)